What is Internal Communication?

 - Encourage employees to mingle with others through internal social networking

-Greg Tepas, CEO, Emkay, leading Feet Leasing Company, has rightly put,
+Greg Tepas, CEO, of Emkay, leading Feet Leasing Company, has rightly put,

 2. Create a social intranet for Internal Communication

-We all know that Intranets, as devised in 1980, is equally new effective channels to contact employees briskly and broadly with significant news and announcements.
+We all know that Intranets, as devised in 1980, are equally new and effective channels to contact employees briskly and broadly with significant news and announcements.

-The company intranets are building trust among employees and are considered as the most powerful platform where employees can congregate with respect to any interesting and relevant information on mutual interests.
-Social intranet tends to develop employee teamwork, engagement, and entrée to information and subsequently increase productivity and internal communication.
-But foremost is setting up company goals that keep on changing in different companies.
+The company intranets are building trust among employees.
+They are considered the most powerful platform where employees can congregate with respect to any interesting and relevant information on mutual interests.
+Social intranet tends to develop employee teamwork, engagement, and entrée to information, increasing productivity and internal communication.
+But foremost is setting up company goals that keep changing in different companies.

-Below are some generalized goals that an organization must have developed:
+Below are some generalized goals that an organization must develop:

 - The details must not be complex, and the systems are to be transparent and clear.

-- The presence of multi-way communication should facilitate employees to freely talk and recommend any internal decision.
+- Multi-way communication should facilitate employees to talk and recommend any internal decision freely.

-- Simple systems would increase the productivity of the employee, and this could be possible when the whole system is automated.
+- Simple systems would increase employee productivity, which could be possible when the whole system is automated.
 The internal communication strategy is very incidental to the success of concise and quick communication without any gaps

 in between. - A well-designed intranet would always save a lot of time for the senior management to announce any news.
 This could directly or indirectly expedite other work.